Your Pet, Our Passion.

 What is a cat scratching post?

 A scratching post is usually a vertical wooden post covered with different kinds of material.
-This material offers resistance to your cat’s claws, which makes the process of scratching satisfying for them.
+This material offers resistance to your cat’s claws, which makes the process of scratching satisfying for them and helps keep their claws in tip top shape.

 Cat scratching posts come in different shapes and sizes.
 Some scratching posts are simple vertical pillars on solid wooden bases.
 Others can be shaped as cactuses or castles – anything you can think of, in fact.
 They can also have horizontal platforms attached to them at varying levels for your cat to climb and rest.

-Today, scratching posts do not actually have to be posts.
-There are wooden frames with your cat’s favourite scratching material in their centre.
-These can be attached to the wall at a height your cat can reach, allowing her to scratch away to her heart’s content.
+These do not have to be posts however.
+You can also get wooden of plastic frames with your cat’s favourite scratching material in their centre.
+These can be attached to the wall at a height your cat can reach, allowing them to scratch away to their heart’s content.

 Why do cats scratch?

 You might be wondering why all the scratching.
-There are many reasons why cats love to scratch: it keeps their claws in good condition, it helps them communicate how they feel, especially if something stresses them out.
-Cats scratching is also a way for them to mark their territory or get your attention.
-This is why a scratching post is oftentimes a good idea for the little scratcher in the family.
+There are many reasons why cats love to scratch: it keeps their claws in good condition, it helps them express how they feel, especially if something stresses them out.
+Cats scratching is also a way for them to mark territory or sometimes get your attention.
+This is why a scratching post is so important for the little scratcher in the family.
 And will help keep your furniture and carpets safe.

 How to choose a cat scratching post, tree or other cat scratching furniture both you and your pet will love?